skito/ATMF/README.md

 __CULTURAL MADE EASY__

 ## What it is?
-ATMF is TEXT based format which is specially designed to simplify linking between the front and back end.
+ATMF is extendable TEXT based format which is specially designed to simplify linking between the front and back end.
 It provides high availability of back end data at template level and integrates very well with HTML, CSS and other markup languages.

 ## Why is needed?